art-ml/art-ml/README.md

         https://api.sveagruva.site/static/thor/1.png

-for describing resources that have to be transferred another way can be used l protocol
+for describing resources that have to be transferred another way can be used l protocol or any other protocol that you can make yourself that are started with l

         l:/base64/image/png/1
+        l_my_protocol:/base64/image/png/1